-The unique partnership of University Chapel & Sojourn Anglican Church is a creative experiment in church for the new millennium.
+The unique partnership of University Chapel & St Thomas Mission Anglican Church is a creative experiment in church for the new millennium.
 Affinity (common values and theology) and relationships are the foundation of our shared life.
-It is a multicultural, multi-lingual, multi-denominational community gathered around a vibrant faith and a passion for the Kingdom of God.
+It is a multicultural, multi-lingual community gathered around a vibrant faith and a passion for the Kingdom of God.
+We share in ministry to each other and to this neighbourhood together.

-The sojourn Ordinand & Intern program in the Anglican tradition provides a variety of ministry opportunities in which you can grow and learn.
-The program runs over two years and involves approximately 8-10 hours per week, made up as follows:
+The St Thomas Mission Ordinand & Intern program in the Anglican tradition provides a variety of ministry opportunities in which you can grow and learn.
+The program runs over two years (for ordinands it is open ended) and involves approximately 8-10 hours per week, made up as follows:

 - A monthly one-on-one mentoring meeting & occasional other input/training.

 - A monthly discussion on a chapter prescribed for reading.
-The books are:
+The books are currently:

-- Full participation in the weekly Sunday services, including learning & practising the liturgical roles.
+- Full participation in the weekly Sunday services, including learning & practising liturgical roles.

 - Attendance at Morning Prayer / Communion at least once per week.